-not represent a new concept.
-The company largely mirrored the proposed structure recommended by the theater board in 1945.
+ASA's annual history opined that confusion regarding the organization and operational methods of the company "resulted from the fact that the company represented a new idea, and its operation in the field could not be clearly visualized in detail."
+In fact, this organization did not represent a new concept.
+The company largely mirrored the proposed structure recommended by the Theater Board in 1945.
 The lack of detailed organizational procedures reflected the Army's failure to establish such organizations in the intervening five years rather than the creation of an entirely innovative construct in 1950.

 The first elements of the 352nd arrived in Korea in late February 1951 and began handover with the 50th Signal Service Detachment in mid-March.
 By 7 April 1951, turnover was complete, and the 352nd assumed operational responsibility for security monitoring of Eighth Army in Korea.
-45 In total, the ASA field elements provided progressively higher quality and quantity support to Eighth Army over the first year of the Korean War.
+In total, the ASA field elements provided progressively higher quality and quantity support to Eighth Army over the first year of the Korean War.
 Security monitoring efforts markedly decreased communications security violations as the ASA fielded more dedicated security monitoring elements.
-By the end of the conflict's first year, the ASA was fielding dedicated security monitoring organizations similar to those envisioned at the end of World War II.
-The initial shortfall in communication security in the opening phases of the conflict can be attributed in part to the inability of the Army to innovate within the security monitoring mission during the intervening years between World War II and the Korean War.
+By the end of the conflict's first year, the ASA was fielding dedicated security monitoring organizations similar to those envisioned at the end of WWII.
+The initial shortfall in communication security in the opening phases of the conflict can be attributed in part to the inability of the Army to innovate within the security monitoring mission during the intervening years between WWII and the Korean War.

 Eighth Army did not possess ATIS at the outset of the Korean War and never reestablished it, likely contributing to poor performance during the opening phases of the conflict.
 In early 1950, Eighth Army possessed none of the requisite resources to create an information management organization, even if it had elected to do so.
-The Army as a whole did not field organizations dedicated to managing information, and there is no indication that Eighth Army considered creating one from existing organizations like Third Army did in World War II.
-This may have been mainly because Eighth Army suffered from significant shortages of officers with the requisite staff skills and combat experience described in the theater board.
-Similarly, it lacked trained noncommissioned officers capable of serving in ATIS, with over one-third of its sergeants possessing "below average intelligence and having only a grade-school education."47 Furthermore, Eighth Army lacked the communications equipment necessary for such an organization to conduct its mission.
-Therefore, Eighth Army went into combat without an existing ATIS and lacked the requisite resources and operational concepts to build one.
+The Army as a whole did not field organizations dedicated to managing information, and there is no indication that Eighth Army considered creating one from existing organizations like Third Army did in WWII.
+This may have been mainly because Eighth Army suffered from significant shortages of officers with the requisite staff skills and combat experience described in the Theater Board.
+45 Similarly, it lacked trained non-commissioned officers capable of serving in ATIS, with over one-third of its sergeants possessing "below average intelligence and having only a grade-school education."
+46 Furthermore, Eighth Army lacked the communications equipment necessary for such an organization to conduct its mission.47 Therefore, Eighth Army went into combat without an existing ATIS and lacked the requisite resources and operational concepts to build one.
 The lack of an existing ATIS likely contributed to poorer performance during retrograde operations during the summer and then again during the fall of 1950.
 During the delay and retrograde operations, Army elements often struggled to maintain situational awareness of the overall disposition of friendly units and the location of the forward line of troops.
-In addition, the rapid pace of movement and intermixing of forces often led to confusion and an inability of Army elements to form a cohesive and mutually supporting line of defense against the Korean People's Army and later Chinese People's Volunteers.
-49 Combat operations in World War II strongly indicated that tactical information services greatly enhanced the ability of Army elements to maintain situational awareness in fluid situations.
+In addition, the rapid pace of movement and intermixing of forces often led to confusion and an inability of Army elements to form a cohesive and mutually supporting line of defense against the KPA and later Chinese People's Volunteers (CPV).48 Combat operations in WWII strongly indicated that tactical information services greatly enhanced the ability of Army elements to maintain situational awareness in fluid situations.
 It is probable that ATIS could have performed a similar function and mitigated some poor information management during the high tempo delay and retrograde operations in 1950.